world-federation-of-advertisers/cross-media-measurement/src/main/k8s/local/README.md

 You can get `<edp-podname>` by running `kubectl get pods`.
 The default volume mountPath in the container is `/data/csvfiles`.

-If the CSV file is large, each edp simulator will need time to import the CSV data.
-In the logs of each `edp-simulator-deployment`, wait for the log `INFO:
-Executing requisitionFulfillingWorkflow...` to show up which indicates it's ready to accept requests

 ## Deploy MC Frontend Simulator